cucumber/docs/content/cucumber/checking-assertions.md

 ```

 If you'd like to configure RSpec, you'll need to also add the `rspec-core` gem
-to your Gemfile.
+to your `Gemfile`.
 Then, you can add to your `features/support/env.rb`
-configuration such as
+configuration, such as:

 ```ruby
 RSpec.configure do |config|